 This recipe is a scaled down version of one of my favorite types of brownie — a rich fudge brownie swirled with big gobs of peanut butter.
-In the past I’ve used a few different methods for keeping the peanut butter swirl from drying out.
+In the past I’ve used a few different methods for keeping the peanut butter swirl from drying out in peanut butter swirl brownies.
 For a sweeter swirl, sturdier, swirl, I’ve mixed it with melted peanut butter chips to make peanut butter ribbons; and for a smooth and creamy but less- sweet peanut butter swirl, I’ve mixed it with a little vegetable oil.
 But this recipe is different.
 To keep the peanut butter from drying out and to add a little sweetness, you stir in a bit of corn syrup.

 - 1/3 cup unsalted butter

 - 1 cup plus 2 tablespoons semisweet or dark chocolate chips

 - 2 tablespoons plus 2 teaspoons all-purpose flour (.8 oz)